IvanMacek/vitamin/README.md

 # Vitamin [![Build Status](https://travis-ci.com/IvanMacek/vitamin.svg?branch=main)](https://travis-ci.com/IvanMacek/vitamin)

-Supposed to be a 3D FPS Game Engine but let's see if any of that becomes true.
+Supposed to be a 3D FPS Game Engine but let's see if any of that really happens.

 ## Windows dependencies